Social-Travellers/trophy-hunter/Readme.md

 **Required User Stories:**
  * [ ] Required: User can sign up with a username and password
+ * [ ] Required: Profile pictures
+ * [ ] Required: You can see a map of Trophies nearby as pins on the map
+ * [ ] Required: You can tap on a Trophy pin and enter the camera view
+ * [ ] Required: You can look around for a Trophy on the camera view and tap to unlock it
+ * [ ] Required: You can view a list of unlocked Trophies
+ * [ ] Required: You can view a scoreboard of users based on experience points

+**Nice To Have/Optional:**
  * [ ] Required: Users can edit preferences in the settings tab even when app is closed
    * Add Profile Picture
-  * Preferred activities
-  * Frequency: daily, weekly, selected days (pick your own)
-  * Distance they are willing to travel (select: within 1 mile, 5 miles, 10 miles)
- * [ ] Required: Profile pictures
- * [ ] Required: Activity nearby and customized backgrounds for each activity
- * [ ] Required: Notifications of Chat log between a group and a potential member
- * [ ] Required: End of Activity screen: signal that Activity was a success or not and potentially rate it
- * [ ] Required: You can see a map of Activities nearby

-**Nice To Have/Optional:**
  * [ ] Optional: Users can receive push notifications to their calendar, smart watch, etc
  * [ ] Optional: Users can setup custom groups
  * [ ] Optional: Users can login with Facebook/twitter